 Harrison Weeks came back in 1901 to play for his third coach in three seasons.
 Fielding Harris Yost arrived in Ann Arbor and was eager to make a name for himself.
 Harrison Weeks, and some other talented football players, helped the energetic Yost do just that!

-As good as he was, Boss Weeks would not be the subject of today’s post if he wasn’t associated with some Michigan important “football firsts.”
+Harrison “Boss” Weeks is associated with some important Michigan “football firsts.”
 Here are the ones that I found:

 · First quarterback to lead Michigan to eleven wins in 1901 (11-0-0)

-· First quarterback to lead Michigan to a national championship in 1901.
+· Boss was the first quarterback to lead Michigan to a national championship in 1901.

 · First Michigan quarterback to lead the offense to over 500 points (550) in 1901 and over 600 points (644) in 1902.

-· First quarterback to lead Michigan to victory in the first Rose Bowl in January 1902.
+· Boss led Michigan to victory in the first Rose Bowl in January 1902.

-· First Michigan quarterback to lead Michigan to a perfect record (22-0-0) over two years of football.
+· Weeks was the first quarterback to lead the Wolverines to a perfect record (22-0-0) over two years of football.